creativecuriositystudio/modelsafe/README.md

 }
 ```

-There are a number of additional options that can be provided to the `assoc`
+There are a number of additional options that can be provided to the `@assoc`
-directive.
+decorator.
 Check out the API documentation for more information.

+#### Validations

+TODO

 ### Safe